 Pagure offers the option to fork a project, make changes to it and then ask the developer to merge these changes into the project.
 This is similar to the pull-request mechanism on GitHub or GitLab.

-However, some projects may prefer receiving patches by email on their list or via another hosting plateform or simply do not wish to use the pull-request mechanism at all.
+However, some projects may prefer receiving patches by email on their list or via another hosting platform or simply do not wish to use the pull-request mechanism at all.
 Un-checking this option will therefore prevent anyone from opening a pull-request against this project.

 disabling pull-requests does not disable forking the projects.